Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics of CMEs

 This model has been incorporated into the FORWARD SolarSoft IDL modeling framework \citep{gibson_16}, allowing forward modeling along lines of sight to form 2D projected images of, e.g., $pB$, $tB$, $PR$, $\tau_{pol}$, $x_{pol}$, and the ground truth $\tau_{COM}$ and $x_{COM}$.

-Figure~\ref{fig_croissant_rotate} shows synthesized $pB$ for a model CME erupting at the solar West limb.
-The images $a - f$ show how the line-of-sight-integrated $pB$ changes if the twisted croissant rotates about the $Y-$axis.
-Figure~\ref{fig_croissant_tau} shows that the $\tau_{pol}$ calculated from forward-modeled $pB$ and $tB$ reproduces the (unsigned) distance from the TS, $\tau_{COM}$.
-Note that the lines of sight shown in the left side of the figure each only intersect one point at the edge of the twisted croissant, because the edge that is positive $x$ is also positive $z$ (i.e., above the heliographic equator), while the edge that appears behind the $X-$axis from the North pole view of the left-hand side is below the heliographic equator (negative $z$) as viewed from the Earth and as shown in the images on the right-hand side. {Such tangent lines of sight are intrinsically localized as discussed in Section~\ref{sec:define_local}.}
+Figure~\ref{fig_croissant_rotate} shows synthesized $pB$ for a model CME erupting at the solar West limb {equator}.
+The images $a - f$ show how the LOS-integrated $pB$ changes if the {observer's viewing angle rotates from equator to pole to equator, or equivalently, if the model twisted croissant rotates about the $Y-$axis.} Figure~\ref{fig_croissant_tau} shows that the $\tau_{pol}$ calculated from forward-modeled $pB$ and $tB$ reproduces the (unsigned) distance from the TS, $\tau_{COM}$.
+Note that the lines of sight shown in the left side of the figure each only intersect one point at the edge of the twisted croissant, because the edge that is positive $x$ is also positive $z$ (i.e., above the heliographic equator), while the edge that appears behind the $X-$axis from the North pole view of the left-hand side is below the heliographic equator (negative $z$) as viewed from the Earth and as shown in the images on the right-hand side. {Such tangent lines of sight are intrinsically localized as discussed in Section~\ref{sec:define_local}. {Other lines of sight through the middle of the structure do intersect more than one point of the croissant, and this is explicitly accounted for in the LOS integrals of $pB$ and $tB$.
+The fact that forward-synthesized $\tau_{pol}$ still reproduces the ground truth $\tau_{com}$, as shown in the right-hand-side of Figure~\ref{fig_croissant_tau}, indicates that the polarization ratio can be used in a meaningful way with such superposed structures.
+We return to this point in Section~\ref{sec-halo}.}}

 In order to specify the position of the croissant edge in three dimensions, it is useful to calculate it in terms of distance from the $x=0$ plane, i.e., $x_{pol}$.
 This then can be combined with a projection of the image onto the Observing Plane of Sky ($YZ$; see Figure~\ref{fig-geom}) along with knowledge of how the observers lines of sight intersect said plane, in order to yield $X-Y-Z$ coordinates of the edge (Equations~\ref{Eq-Xpol}-\ref{Eq-Zpol}).
 Equation~\ref{Eq-Xpol} has two solutions for $x_{pol}$ corresponding to the $\tau_{pol}$ in front of/behind the TS — we will refer to these as the ``front" and ``back" solutions.
 In the case shown in Figure~\ref{fig_croissant_xpol}, the CME lies entirely behind the TS and so the $x_{pol}$ corresponding to the back solution is the correct one, while the $x_{pol}$ corresponding to the front solution is the so-called ``ghost" solution \citep{deforest_13b}, which we now discuss.